The last time NFL free agency opened without a salary cap, the biggest financial bonanza in the league's history unfolded in a matter of weeks.

 4 An increase in holdouts, especially among restricted free agents.
 One general manager suggested there could be a mini-strike by players in training camp among restricted free agents.
 Because many of those players would have been eligible for long-term deals on the open market but are restricted under the current system, several might decide to boycott training camp or perhaps minicamp and other offseason programs as a protest.
 I'm told that owners are prepared to hold the line on these players, even if it means going into the season without them.
 If the players do not report in time for the first game, they do not get paid for each game they miss.

 5 Owners are in no rush to forge a CBA extension.
 Despite recent bargaining sessions with the NFLPA, owners are prepared to go into the uncapped year with few reservations about not extending the deal.
 Owners also seem prepared to move forward with a 2011 lockout to force a deal that will see more moderation in player costs than in recent seasons.
-Owners believe they have tremendous leverage over the players, many of whom are already beginning to realize that life without a salary cap is not like it was the last time there was an uncapped season.
+Owners believe they have tremendous leverage over the players.